nsoliven/LockSmithCPP/README.md

 - Dependencies already included.
 Download is in the versions.

 ## User Compilation and Building
+- Please have CMAKE & GIT installed on your system for building
 ```bash
 git clone https://github.com/nsoliven/LockSmithCPP
 cd LockSmithCPP